 Tuition fees vary considerably among private schools in DC and depend on a number of factors, such as location and the school’s financial endowment.
-Though this is certainly a pricier option than public school, there are significant perks such as high-quality teachers, effective services and a low teacher-to-student ratio.
+Although this is certainly a pricier option than public school, there are significant perks such as high-quality teachers, effective services and a low teacher-to-student ratio.

 International schools in Washington DC

-There are two primary candidates for expats looking to enrol their children in an international school in Washington DC: Washington International School and the British School of Washington.
+There are two primary candidates for parents looking to enrol their children in an international school in Washington DC: Washington International School and the British School of Washington.
 Both of these institutions offer the International Baccalaureate Programme.

 Thanks to the city's large expat community, particularly within the diplomatic sector, demand for international schools in Washington DC is high.
-Expats are advised to apply as soon as possible to secure a place for their children.
+Parents are advised to apply as soon as possible to secure a place for their children.